Communist Party of Ireland: Organisation and activity

 The general secretary of the party is Jimmy Corcoran.
 The CPI publishes a monthly magazine called Socialist Voice.
-There are also branches in Cork, Galway, Munster, and Mid-Ulster.
+The CPI says it has active branches in each province.
+Its 2024 accounts described the party as organised on a 32-county basis, with branches in Dublin, Cork, and two in Northern Ireland and the Border region: the Betty Sinclair Branch and the Greater Belfast Branch.
+The accounts also state that the Cork branch incorporates counties in Munster.

 While it is a registered party, the CPI has rarely run candidates in elections and has never had electoral success.
 The CPI operates a bookshop in Dublin called Connolly Books, which is named after the Irish socialist James Connolly.

 The party and its members are prominent in a number of campaigns such as advocating a "No" vote in the Lisbon Treaty referendums.
 The party has also advocated a referendum on the Irish bailout of banks.
 It also continues to oppose the European Union and membership of the euro currency.
 The CPI set up the Repudiate The Debt campaign to further this objective.
 In the 2010s, the CPI was active in Right2Water Ireland and called for a constitutional amendment to enshrine ownership of water in the hands of the Irish people and not the state.
 The party also supported the anti-war movement in Ireland as part of the Peace and Neutrality Alliance.

 In November 2017, the Standards in Public Office Commission stated that some statements of accounts had been received from the CPI, but they were found not to be compliant because the accounts were not audited.
 It decided against appointing a public auditor as the CPI did not receive any funding from the exchequer.